 “I warmly support this righteous protest by the citizens of Edinburgh against the unacceptable plans of the City Council for the Central Library and its environs.”

-Besides fundamentally compromising the Library’s future development, the proposed hotel would block iconic views to Edinburgh Castle, significantly reducing light to a building purposely designed to maximise natural light, complimented by the inscription set above the Sun’s rays over the main public entrance:
+Besides fundamentally compromising the Library’s future, the proposed hotel would block iconic views to Edinburgh Castle from the Edinburgh and Scottish Rooms, significantly reducing light to a building purposely designed to maximise natural light, complimented by the Sun’s rays and inscription set above the main entrance:

 Inspired by Robert Burns and the Scottish Enlightenment, Scots born philanthropist Andrew Carnegie established thousands of public libraries throughout the World.